SEACrowd/seacrowd.github.io/_pages/apprenticeship.md

       Unfortunately, we do not have funds to provide stipends or financial support at this time.
 We recommend seeking external funding sources, scholarships, or institutional support if needed.
 Otherwise, we welcome you to apply in future cohorts when you have the necessary resources or when we may have funding available.
   - title: "How to communicate during the program?"
     content: |
       We use English as the primary language for all program communications, documentation, and deliverables.
-Communication channels will be team dependent, but we expect most teams to use platforms like Slack and Discord for day-to-day communication, and Google Meet / Zoom / Microsoft Teams for weekly meetings.
+Communication channels will be team dependent, but we expect teams to primarily use Discord for day-to-day communication, and Google Meet / Zoom / Microsoft Teams for meetings.
+How frequent meetings are will be up to each team to decide, but likely weekly or bi-weekly check-ins with mentors.
   - title: "Can I get accepted to work on multiple projects?"
     content: |
       No, mentees can only be accepted to work on one project per cohort to ensure focus and commitment.